THLfi/koronavilkku-backend/exposure-notification/README.md

 ## European Federation Gateway Service (EFGS) integration

 EFGS is an official European solution for interoperability between European national COVID19 application backend servers.
-EFGS allows national backends change keys, which effectively means that national COVID-19 mobile tracing apps are compatible with each other.
+EFGS allows national backends to change keys, which effectively means that national COVID-19 mobile tracing apps are compatible with each other.
 More information, source code and api definition of EFGS can be found from GitHub: https://github.com/eu-federation-gateway-service/efgs-federation-gateway.

 ### EFGS related properties